Etobicoke Board of Education: Leasing of campuses to separate board

 In 1986, 9 of the 10 Etobicoke trustees rejected the Metropolitan Separate School Board or MSSB (now the Toronto Catholic District School Board)'s application to lease the Parkview Junior School.
 The MSSB wanted 400 students of the Christ the King School to attend classes at the campus.
 EBE had also leased three secondary school sites and five elementary school properties to the MSSB.

-For a brief period in 1985, the MSSB had occupied the Sunnylea Junior School building near Bloor Street West and Royal Oak Road, calling it Josyf Cardinal Slipyj Catholic School.
+For a brief period in 1985, the MSSB occupied the Sunnylea Junior School building near Bloor Street West and Royal Oak Road, calling it Josyf Cardinal Slipyj Catholic School.
 The school had Eastern Rite Catholicism classes and Ukrainian language heritage classes.
-The board had evicted the MSSB from the Sunnylea building when the leased expired in July 1990 who stated that south Etobicoke neighborhoods have a shortage of classrooms, so it wants to use the school building.
+The board had evicted the MSSB from the Sunnylea building when the lease expired in July 1990 it stated that south Etobicoke neighborhoods have a shortage of classrooms, so it wanted to use the school building.
 Surveys from the board projected that Sunnylea would have 200 students in 1994.
 Area Catholic residents expressed opposition to the proposal.
 Later the Slipyj school was relocated to the West Deane Junior School building which was closed in 1984.